 Amazon Aurora was chosen for the database, providing speeds up to three times faster than standard MySQL/PostgreSQL databases with high security, availability, and reliability at 1/10th the cost.
-Aurora is fully managed by Amazon RDS, which automates tasks such as database setup, patching, and backups, and delivers high performance and availability including point-in-time recovery, continuous backup to Amazon S3, and replication across three availability zones.
-The Aurora cluster was set up with 6 copies of the database distributed across 3 Availability Zones The solution also uses Amazon Athena, a serverless, interactive query service that makes it easy to analyze data in Amazon S3 using well-known SQL.
+Aurora is fully managed by Amazon RDS, which automates tasks such as database setup, patching, and backups, and delivers high performance and availability including point-in-time recovery, continuous backup to Amazon S3, and replication across three Availability Zones.
+The Aurora cluster was set up with six copies of the database distributed across three Availability Zones The solution also uses Amazon Athena, a serverless, interactive query service that makes it easy to analyze data in Amazon S3 using well-known SQL.

 Additional infrastructure included Amazon S3 as the primary storage platform for the solution’s associated data lake due to its virtually unlimited scalability, and Amazon Kinesis for data collection, processing, and analysis in real-time.